DeFi-Evangelist/Open-Grants-Program/applications/low-trust-tendermint-bridge.md

 I. <b>Tendermint Chain</b> (called by any <b>user</b>): <span style="color:blue"> Deposit-Event-TX: </span> {TOKEN-INFO: "example-token-id", AMOUNT: 100, RECEIVER: "receiver's public address", SENDER: "sender's public adress"}

-II. <b>Substrate Chain</b> (called by bridge <b>provider</b>): <span style="color:purple"> Echo-Deposit-Event-TX: </span> {..._same data spec_...}
+II. <b>Substrate Chain</b> (called by a bridge <b>provider</b>): <span style="color:purple"> Echo-Deposit-Event-TX: </span> {..._same data spec_...}

 III. <b>Substrate Chain</b> (called by any <b>user</b>): <span style="color:purple"> Deposit-Event-TX: </span> {..._same data spec_...}

-IV. <b>Tendermint Chain</b> (called by bridge <b>provider</b>): <span style="color:blue"> Echo-Deposit-Event-TX: </span> {..._same data spec_...}
+IV. <b>Tendermint Chain</b> (called by a bridge <b>provider</b>): <span style="color:blue"> Echo-Deposit-Event-TX: </span> {..._same data spec_...}

-## Reason for an application and an ecosystem fit
+## Reason for the application and the ecosystem fit
-There are many existing tendermint based [chains](https://cosmos.network/ecosystem) are already in production.
-To scale their potential within the polkadot ecosystem and to bring more integrations and products from already established teams we have to use [Low-Trust Tendermint-Supstrate/Polka Bridges](https://feedback.parity.io/b/substrate-feedback-board/low-trust-tendermint-bridge/).
+There are many existing tendermint-based [chains](https://cosmos.network/ecosystem) already in production.
+To scale their applicability within the polkadot ecosystem and to bring more integrations and products from already established teams, we can use [Low-Trust Tendermint-Supstrate/Polka Bridges](https://feedback.parity.io/b/substrate-feedback-board/low-trust-tendermint-bridge/).

-This is also the most popular issue in [Feedback Parity Portal](https://feedback.parity.io/b/substrate-feedback-board/low-trust-tendermint-bridge/) at the moment.
+This is also the most popular issue on the [Feedback Parity Portal](https://feedback.parity.io/b/substrate-feedback-board/low-trust-tendermint-bridge/) at the moment.

-Our open-sourced implementation of a Tendermint bridge will be used by our [gravity](https://gravity.tech/) team and another [teams](https://cosmos.network/ecosystem) teams who has an infrastructure on Tendermint and Cosmos-SDK.
+Our open-sourced implementation of the Tendermint bridge will be used by ourselves for [Gravity](https://gravity.tech/) and other [teams](https://cosmos.network/ecosystem) teams who use infrastructure on Tendermint and Cosmos-SDK.

-We believe in "cooperation over competition" principle and we're going to make a first move in that direction.
+We believe in "cooperation over competition" principle and we are aiming to make a first move in that direction.

 ## Team members